facebook-pixel

 • Get your car serviced: Make sure your car has had a service recently.
 You can check your car’s manual to find out how often a service should be carried out and whether yours is overdue.
 A service can reveal and correct problems before they bring your car to an abrupt halt, so it’s well worth considering.

 • Check your tyre tread: Treads that are wearing out or damaged can reduce your grip on the road.
 Make sure each tyre has at least 1.6mm of tread depth for regular winter driving and a tread of at least 3mm if you will be driving in snow.
+Remember: you must have at least 1.6mm of tread on middle three quarters of your tyres for them to be legal in any conditions.

 • Fuel: Journeys in bad weather can take longer due to congestion, accidents and road closures.
 Making sure you have plenty of fuel in the tank is a good way to avoid a panic on the road.